Adapting a home for an older or disabled person

 As you get older, you may need to adapt your home so you can continue to live there.
 You may also need to adapt your home if you or a family member has a disability.

 Some common changes that can help make your home more suitable for someone with a disability or limited mobility include:

 - Moving light switches, door handles and doorbells to convenient heights

 - Adapting bathroom facilities (for example, removing a bath and installing a level access shower)

-- Installing ramps to avoid using steps
+- Installing ramps so you don't need to use steps

 - Installing a stairlift or through-floor lift

 - Getting specialised furniture, like an adjustable bed or high-support chairs